FANGCHERWEI/ASG_2_ID/README.md

 ## Testing

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+1. Login page:
-    1. Go to the "Contact Us" page
+    1. Fill in your email and password and press Login
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Try to submit empty blanks for either email or password and verify that an error appears asking you to fill in the field
+    3. Try to submit invalid password/email and verify that an error appears telling you that the email or password is wrong

+2. New Spending feature:
+    1. After logging in, you will be brought to the spendings page
+    2. Try to add a new spending and fill in the appropriate fields
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Try to submit the form with an invalid date format other than (DD-MM-YYYY) and verify that an error pops up telling you to use the correct format
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    4. Try to submit the form with an invalid amount other than integers and verify that an error pops up telling you to enter a number

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+3. Spending page:
+    1. After logging in, you will be brought to the spendings page
+    2. You can select the New Spending feature and search for your categories of spendings

+4. Analytics page:
+    1. You can navigate to the spendings page on the left side of the screen
+    2. Here, I can view my overall Income and Expenses and check whether i have a positive or negative balance.
+    3. I can also view my monthly expenses and income.
+    4. If i select the specific months where i have spent money, a pie chart will pop up and show you how much money you have spent or earned based on each category.

+5. Profile page:
+    1. You can navigate to the Profile page on the left side of the screen
+    2. Here, I can view my email and my name.
+    3. I am also given the option to change my name only.

+The website i have created has been coded in the way where all devices are able to view it in a pleasant manner.
+Meaning, no strained eyes as font sizes and picture sizes are all adjusted to cater to the user's device.

 ## Credits

 - unsplash.com
 - vectorstock.com

 ### Content

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media

 - The photos used in this site were obtained from
     - unsplash.com
     - vectorstock.com